zen-mod/ZEN/docs/user_guide/modules_list.md

 ## Tracers

-Spawns an invisible unit to shoot customizable tracer bursts.
+Creates an invisible unit that shoots customizable tracer bursts at a specified target when no players are within 100 m of the module.

 ## Un-Garrison Group